 Digital World slides as Trump returns to X, formerly Twitter

-(Reuters) - Shares of Digital World Acquisition Corp, which has agreed to merge with Donald Trump's media company, fell 5% in premarket trading on Friday after the former U.S. president returned to social media platform X.
+Shares of Digital World Acquisition Corp, which has agreed to merge with Donald Trump's media company, fell 5% in premarket trading on Friday after the former U.S. president returned to social media platform X.

 On Thursday, Trump marked the return to X, formerly known as Twitter, after more than two-and-a-half years with a post of his mug shot from his booking at Fulton County Jail in Georgia and appeals for donations.